Let’s start from the beginning. What is ventilation and why do we need it?

 - provide smoke control or smoke clearance.

 Humans breathe in oxygen and breathe out carbon dioxide.
-Left un-moderated, this could be dangerous in a building with not enough oxygen in the building to service the inhabitants.
+Left un-moderated, this could be dangerous in a building with insufficient oxygen to service the inhabitants.

 Ventilation can be either natural or mechanical or a combination of the two.

-Mechanical ventilation essentially uses fans to move air between the inside and outside of a building.
+Mechanical ventilation uses fans to move air between the inside and outside of a building.

 Indoor Air and Indoor Air Contamination